maderaroja/Predicting-Heart-Attacks/README.md

 - `TStress_result`
 - `Blood_oxygen`

 Some feature could be left out in a refined version of this predictive model such as slope.
-Further consultation is needed in order to determine the value, use, and relationship of this feature with the target feature.
+Further consultation is needed in order to determine the value, use, and relationship of this and other features with the target feature, `Heart_attack`.

 ## 3. Data Dictionary
 A data dictionary is provided that explains each feature name.